High-dimensional Functional Graphical Model Structure Learning via Neighborhood Selection Approach: Conclusion

 \section{Conclusion}

 We propose a neighborhood selection method for estimating the structure of a functional graphical model and show that it can consistently recover the conditional independence graph in the high-dimensional setting.
 Specifically, we pose the problem of graph selection as a series of function-on-function regressions, and we approximate the function-on-function regressions with a vector-on-vector regression approach that is achieved by functional dimension reduction.
 Through extensive simulations, we demonstrate that the proposed method outperforms existing approaches in a variety of settings.
-Finally, we apply our method to a real-world data set to show its practical utility.
-We analyze a fMRI data set that includes patients with ADHD and a control group.
-We estimate the connectivity pattern between brain regions and find results that are are consistent with previous research.
+Finally, we apply our method on fMRI data sets that include patients with ASD and patients with ADHD, as well as corresponding control groups.
+We estimate the connectivity pattern between brain regions and find results that agree with previous neuroscience research.

 A key step in our method is the choice of the basis for dimension reduction.
-While we suggest using the FPCA basis for most settings, our methodology allows an arbitrary orthonormal basis.
+Although we suggest using the FPCA basis for most settings, our methodology allows an arbitrary orthonormal basis.
 We also provide a theoretically motivated procedure for choosing a particular basis.
-Nonetheless, developing a more rigorous data-driven approach is still an open problem that we hope to study in the future.
+However, developing a more rigorous data-driven approach is still an open problem that we hope to study in the future.
 Another fruitful avenue for future work is the development of methods that allow for inference and hypothesis testing in functional graphs.
 For example, \citet{Kim2019Two} has developed inferential tools for high-dimensional Markov networks, and future work may extend their results to the functional graph setting.